 Proving undue hardship is difficult.
 It involves researching how judges in the court near you have decided past student loan bankruptcy cases and producing evidence demonstrating your financial situation.

-Before you try and file a student loan bankruptcy on your own, speak with an attorney who knows what they’re doing.
+Before you try and file a student loan bankruptcy on your own, speak with a student loan lawyer who knows what they're doing.